TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/General/BackendInterface.rst

   .. note::

-     In the TYPO3 CMS world, "module" is typically used for the backend.
+     In the TYPO3 world, "module" is typically used for the backend.
 Extension components which add features in the frontend are referred to as "plugins".